OUR BLOG

 colorful animal drawings

-I was accepted into Meddeas’ program as an Early Childhood Educator in Spain, and I received a placement to teach English to preschoolers in a Spanish school.
+I was accepted into Meddeas’ program as an early childhood educator in Spain, and I received a placement to teach English to preschoolers in a Spanish school.
 I assumed that my main task was going to be teaching English, and it certainly was.
-But I did not know that teaching as an Early Childhood Educator is quite different from teaching in the traditional sense.
+But I did not know that teaching as an early childhood educator is quite different from teaching in the traditional sense.

 Of course I’m not going to prepare a lesson for a two-year-old on the correct conjugations of the English past tense.
 About half of my students haven’t even begun speaking yet, so I can’t focus on pronunciation.
 Sure, the title is “teacher,” but the day-to-day is so much more.

-Here’s a look at what it actually means to teach English as an Early Childhood Educator, and the many roles it includes.
+Here’s a look at what it actually means to teach English as an early childhood educator, and the many roles it includes.

 English girl disguised in a Spanish school